 Domain A: Data-Based Decision Making and Evaluation of Practices Rating g Scores HE Ε Em InE A-1.
 Collects and uses data to develop and implement interventions within a problem-solving framework.
 Evidence: A-2.
 Analyzes multiple sources of qualitative and quantitative data to inform decision making.
-Evidence: A-3.
-Uses data to monitor student progress (academic and social/emotional/behavioral) and evaluate the effectiveness of services on student achievement.
+Evidence: - A-3.
+Uses data to monitor student progress and evaluate the effectiveness of services on student achievement.
 Evidence: A-4.
-Shares student performance data in a relevant and understandable way with students, parents, and [1] administrators.
-Evidence: TOTAL (Add the practice rating scores in Domain A, then divide by the amount of indicators scored.
+Shares student performance data in a relevant and understandable way with students, parents, and $\frac{1}{3EP}$ administrators.
+Evidence: TOTAL (Add the practice rating scores in Domain A, then divide by the amount unt of ind licators scored.
 Domain A Section Comments:

-Domain B: Instruction/Intervention Planning and Design struction/Intervention Planning and Design Rating Scores HE Ε Em InE B-1.
+Domain B: Instruction/Intervention Planning and Design Rating g Scores HE Ε Em InE B-1.
 Uses a collaborative problem-solving framework as the basis for identification and planning for academic and behavioral interventions and supports.
 Evidence: B-2.
 Plans and designs instruction/intervention based on data and aligns efforts with the school and district improvement plans and state and federal mandates.
 Evidence: B-3.
 Applies evidence-based research and best practices to improve instruction/interventions.
 Evidence: B-4.
 Develops intervention support plans that help the student, family, or other community agencies and systems of support reach a desired goal.
 Evidence: B-5.
 Engages parents and community partners in the planning and design of instruction/interventions.
-Evidence: • •

-Evaluation Rubric Scoring Protocol TOTAL (Add the practice rating scores in Domain B, then divide by the amount of indicators scored.
+Evidence: TOTAL (Add the practice rating scores in Domain B, then divide by the amo unt of in dicators scored.
 Domain B Section Comments:

-Domain C: Instruction/Intervention Delivery and Facilitation Rating g Scores HE Ε Em InE C-1.
-Collaborates with school-based and district-level teams to develop and maintain a multi-tiered continuum of services (MTSS) to support the academic, social, emotional, and behavioral success and health of all students.
+Domain C: Instruction/Intervention Delivery and Facilitation Ratin g Scores HE Ε Em InE C-1.
+Collaborates with school-based and district-level teams to develop and maintain a multi-tiered continuum of services (MTSS) to support the academic, and behavioral success and health of all students.
 Evidence: C-2.
 Consults and collaborates at the individual, family, group, and systems levels to implement effective instruction and intervention services.
 Evidence: C-3.
 Implements evidence-based practices within a multi-tiered framework.
 Evidence: C-4.
 Identifies, provides, and/or refers for supports designed to help students overcome barriers that impede learning.
 Evidence: C-5.
 Promotes student outcomes related to career and college readiness.
 Evidence: C-6.
 Provides relevant information regarding child and adolescent development, barriers to learning, and student risk factors.
-Evidence: TOTAL (Add the practice rating scores in Domain C, then divide by the amount of indicators scored Domain C Section Comments:
+Evidence: TOTAL (Add the practice rating scores in Domain C, then divide by the amo ount of in dicators scored Domain C Section Comments:

-Domain D: Learning Environment Rating Scores
+Domain D: Learning Environment Rating g Scores

 HE Ε Em InE

 D-1.
 Collaborates with teachers and administrators to develop and implement school- wide positive behavior supports.

 Evidence:

 D-2.
 Collaborates with school personnel and students to foster student engagement (e.g., involvement, motivation, persistence, resilience, ownership).

 Evidence:

 D-3.
 Promotes safe school environments.

 Evidence:

 D-4.
 Integrates relevant cultural issues and contexts that impact family-school partnerships.

 Evidence:

 D-5.
 Provides a continuum of crisis intervention services.

 Evidence:

-TOTAL (Add the practice rating scores in Domain D, then divide by the amount of indicators scored.
+TOTAL (Add the practice rating scores in Domain D, then divide by the amo ount of in dicators s scored.

 Domain D Section Comments: